rfelker/elasticsearch-playground/README.md

 > done!
 ```

-The resulting file with 10.000 datasets is the file `import-data-elasticsearch.json` from this
+The resulting file with 10.000 datasets is the file [import-data-elasticsearch.json](import-data-elasticsearch.json) in this
 repository